armandofox/audience1st/README.md

 account, etc.  Only portable SQL features are used, and the schema has been tried with MySQL, Postgres, and SQLite.

+5. If the envariable `EDGE_URL` is set, `config.action_controller.asset_host` will be set to that value to serve static assets from a CDN, which you must configure (the current deployment uses the Edge CDN add-on for Heroku, which uses Amazon CloudFront as a CDN).
+If not set, assets will be served the usual way without CDN.

+6. The task `Customer.notify_upcoming_birthdays` emails an administrator or boxoffice manager with information about customers whose birthdays are coming up soon.
+The threshold for "soon" can be set in Admin > Options.

 # Integration with Goldstar™

-## NOTE: this information is currently out of date as Goldstar
-integration is being rehabilitated.
+## NOTE: this information is currently out of date as Goldstar integration is being rehabilitated.

 See the documentation on how Goldstar integration is handled in the administrator UI.